omniedgeio/omniedge-frontend/docs/Admin.md

 ---
-title: Admin
+title: Dashboard
 description:
-route: Doc / Admin
+route: Doc / Dashboard
 index: 0
 ---

-# Admin
+# Dashboard Admin

 You can access the admin dashboard by logining OmniEdge, there are `Virtual Network`, `Devices`, `Security Key` and `Settings` pages you can manage your service.
 ## 1. Virtual Network